charlenetolentino/mattsnotes/README.md

  The growth mindset is a way of reacting to challenges that come your way.
 It is through development and perseverance that a person can grow and continue to learn.
 There is power in knowing but there is even more power and great humility in saying _I don’t know but I will find out_.
 In contrast a stagnant mind will give up too easily and find ways around learning something new.

-  Below is a table that shows the diffrent thoghts a stagnant mind and a growing mind would think
+  Below is a table that shows the different thoughts a stagnant mind and a growing mind would think

   Stagnant Mind | Situation | Growing Mind
 ------------ | ------------- | --------------